MountainCat1/DnD/downtime.md

 ## Crafting
 For the most part, we stick with what's written in the DMG and XGE.
-I will just drop here rules for the most commonly wanted to craft item — the healing potion.
+I will just drop here rules for the most commonly wanted to craft item: the healing potion.

 ### Crafting Time and Cost